vippsas/vipps-settlements-api/README.md

-# vipps-settlements
+# Vipps Settlement API

-Vipps Settlement API
+From the internal 2021 hackathon: #hack-team-reporters-without-apis